ifIMust/chordless/README.md

 ## Planned steps
 - Deploy as portable AppImage package that includes dependencies
-- Toggle numeric subscript visibility with a UI widget
 - Use a config file for general program settings

 ## Further work
 - Select key/mode, for improved chord naming/analysis.
 - JACK MIDI input
 - Sustain checkbox: Keep notes on, respecting sustain pedal.
-- Bass chords only
+- Bass chords only (relaxed chord matching)
-  - Apply chord detection only to lowest matching pattern.
-  - Would match chords to the prevailing harmony (left hand) without being muddled by the melody (right hand).
+  - Current behavior: All notes must exactly match a chord pattern for recognition
+  - Proposed behavior: Starting from the lowest note, analyze ascending notes until the first non-matching note is encountered
+  - If the subset of matching notes forms a valid chord, recognize it regardless of additional higher notes
+  - Benefits:
+    - Recognizes left-hand harmony even when right-hand melody adds non-chord tones
+    - Allows chord recognition with passing tones, grace notes, or melodic embellishments
+    - Maintains focus on the underlying harmonic structure rather than surface-level note combinations
+  - Example: Playing C-E-G-A-D would recognize "C major" from the bass notes C-E-G, ignoring the melody notes A-D
-  - Control this setting with a UI widget.
+  - Control this setting with a UI widget